bcaffo/LittleInferenceBook/manuscript/06_common.md

 ## The Bernoulli distribution

-The **Bernoulli distribution** arises as the result of a binary outcome, such as a coon flip.
+The **Bernoulli distribution** arises as the result of a binary outcome, such as a coin flip.
 Thus, Bernoulli random variables take (only) the values 1 and 0 with probabilities of (say) {$$}p{/$$} and {$$}1-p{/$$}, respectively.
 Recall that the
 PMF for a Bernoulli random variable {$$}X{/$$} is